rafaelfariac/ifood-data-business-analyst-test/README.md

 - Part 2 - Features Study

 <br>
-There is also a business presentation in pdf:
+There is also a business presentation in pdf: <br>
 - Presentation